polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.vesting.vest`
 - **summary**:   Unlock any vested funds of the sender account.

-  The dispatch origin for this call must be _Signed_ and the sender must have funds still locked under this module.
+  The dispatch origin for this call must be _Signed_ and the sender must have funds still locked under this pallet.

   Emits either `VestingCompleted` or `VestingUpdated`.